Corporate Tax Registration Services in Dubai 2026

 Understanding the rates is important before you register, because your tax position determines how you structure your filing and whether reliefs apply to you.

-Above AED 375,0009%All taxable persons (mainland and non-qualifying free zone)
+Above AED 375,000 taxable income: 9% — applies to all taxable persons (mainland and non-qualifying free zone).

-Non-qualifying income (free zone)9%Income that fails the QFZP qualifying test
+Non-qualifying income (free zone): 9% — income that fails the QFZP qualifying test.

 Small Business Relief — 0% Tax if Revenue is AED 3M or Less